 - Point of Sale: Tap a SmartPoster tag to see information, listen to an audio clip, watch a video, or see a movie trailer.

 - Coupons: Tapping an NFC tag on a retail display or SmartPoster may give the user a coupon for the product.

 - Tour guide: Tap a passive NFC tag for information or an audio or video presentation at a museum, monument, or retail display (much like a QR Code).

-So from the above detailed introduction about NFC, the time will come when every industry of Smartphone will be occupied by this way of Communication.
+So from the above-detailed introduction about NFC, the time will come when every industry of smartphones will be occupied by this way of Communication.